 - The grade and credit recieved for each course

 - Total credits learned each grade level and GPA for that year followed by a cumulative GPA

 - Indicate any classes taken that are dual credit for high school and college credit

 - D - 1 point

 Add up the scores and divide by the number of classes.
 A one semester course would represent .5 of a class.
 This number is the GPA.
 Extend the decimal point two places.

-North Dakota Scholarship (instructions)
+North Dakota Scholarship (brochure)

-North Dakota Scholarship (form)
+North Dakota Scholarship (application)